SpikeInterface/spikeinterface/doc/modules/core.rst

 .. note::

     Some extensions depend on others, which must be pre-computed.
 For example:code:`waveforms`, the :code:`waveforms` extension depends on the :code:`random_spikes` one.
-If the latter is not computed, computing :code:`waveforms` will throw an error.:code:`waveforms`
+If the latter is not computed, computing :code:`waveforms` will throw an error.

 # TODO: make `get_available_extensions`